The Milnor fibration of a hyperplane arrangement: from modular resonance to algebraic monodromy: Introduction and statement of results

 In \cite{BDS, CL, CDO, Di, D12, DIM, DL, Li02, Li}, mostly geometric methods (such as superabundance of linear systems of polynomials, logarithmic forms, and Mixed Hodge theory) have been used.
 It seems worth mentioning that our approach also provides answers to rather subtle geometric questions.
 For instance, a superabundance problem raised by Dimca in \cite{Di} is settled in Remark \ref{rem:fourth}.

-The topological approach to Problem \ref{prob:mfa} traces its origins to the work of Cohen and Suciu \cite{CS95, CS99} on Milnor fibrations and characteristic varieties of arrangements.
+The topological approach to Problem \ref{prob:mfa} traces its origins to the work of Cohen and Suciu \cite{CS95, CS99} on Milnor fibrations and characteristic varieties of arrangements, which builds in turn on Arapura's theory \cite{Ar} of characteristic varieties of quasi-projective manifolds.
+This theory, as refined in \cite{ACM, Di07}, provides a geometric interpretation of these topologically defined varieties in terms of (orbifold) pencils.

 A crucial ingredient in our approach is the idea to connect the Orlik--Solomon algebra in positive characteristic to the monodromy of the Milnor fibration.
 This idea, which appeared in \cite{CO, De02}, was developed and generalized in \cite{PS-tams}.
-The modular bounds from \eqref{eq:bound}, first exploited in a systematic way by M\u{a}cinic and Papadima in \cite{MP}, have since been put to use in \cite{BY, DIM}.
+The modular bounds from \eqref{eq:bound}, first exploited in a systematic way by M\u{a}cinic and Papadima in \cite{MP}, have since been put to use in \cite{BY, DIM, TY}.
+Theorem \ref{thm:main0} is used by Dimca in \cite{D14} to solve a difficult problem, namely the combinatorial computation of the equivariant Poincar\'{e}-Deligne polynomial for the Milnor fiber of a triple point line arrangement.

-On the combinatorial side, multinets and their relationship with complex resonance varieties, found by Falk and Yuzvinsky in \cite{FY} and further developed in \cite{PY, Yu09} play an important role in \cite{DS13, DIM, DP11, Su}, and are key to our approach.
+On the combinatorial side, multinets and their relationship with complex resonance varieties, established in \cite{FY, MB} and further developed in \cite{PY, Yu09} play an important role in \cite{DS13, DIM, DP11, Su14, Su17}, and are key to our approach.
 Here, the novelty in our viewpoint is to relate (multi)nets to modular resonance and varieties of flat connections.